mofo7777/H264Dxva2Decoder/README.md

 ![H264Dxva2Decoder](./Media/H264Dxva2Decoder.jpg)

 If you are not software enginer, or do not want the source code, you can try the executable.
-Feedbacks are welcome, especially with AMD GPU cards.
+Feedbacks are welcome, especially with AMD/ATI GPU cards.

 Minimal configuration :
 * Windows Vista/Windows7/Windows8/Windows10